Alejandro-M-Cruz/film-app/README.md

 4. Create and populate the SQLite database by running the following make command: `make db-fresh`
 5. Run the project: `go run main.go`
 6. The project will be running on http://localhost:8000
-7. Copy the OpenAPI documentation to the [Swagger Editor](https://editor.swagger.io/)
+7. Copy the OpenAPI documentation in `docs/api.yaml` to a [Swagger Editor](https://editor.swagger.io/)
 8. Try out the API by registering a user, logging in, and using the JWT token to authenticate the other endpoints
     - You can also log in with the pre-registered user:
       - Username: `test`